Frequently asked questions

 How will the pathway connect to other walking and cycling paths in the area?

-Once the whole pathway is built, it will connect into other parts of the network such as the New Lynn to Avondale Cycleway and North Western Cycleway along the motorway.
-Area 1 will connect Roberts Field with the North Western Cycleway.
-Auckland Transport are one of our project partners and we have worked together to identify how to integrate Te Whau Pathway into the existing network.
-View the Alignment map with connections.
+The pathway will connect to other paths, such as the New Lynn to Avondale Cycleway and Northwestern Cycleway (SH16).
+Auckland Transport are one of our project partners.
+We have worked together to identify how to integrate Te Whau Pathway into the existing network.
+View our Alignment map with connections.

 Can there be some additional connections across Te Whau River such as to Cobham Crescent to Avondale Road or between Archibald Park and Tony Segedin Esplanade?